Privacy Policy

 This website is hosted by Squarespace.
 Squarespace collects personal data when you visit this website, including:

 Squarespace needs the data to run this website, and to protect and improve its platform and services.
-Squarespace analyses the data in a de-personalised form.
+Squarespace analyses the data in a de‑personalised or aggregated form where possible.
+For more details, please see Squarespace’s own privacy notice.

 Disclosures